LibrariesWest/opendata/bills/bills.md

 #### Detail

-For more detail use the detail download, the columns included are described below.
+For more detail use this download, the columns included are described below.

 [Download bills.csv](bills/bills.csv)